Marc Vidal (footballer, born 2000): Club career

 Born in Villarreal, Castellón, Valencian Community, Vidal was a Villarreal CF youth graduate.
-He made his senior debut with the C-team on 1 September 2018, starting in a 2–0 Tercera División home win over Elche CF Ilicitano.
+He made his senior debut with the C-team on 17 September 2017, starting in a 0–1 Tercera División home loss over CD Eldense.

 Promoted to the reserves in Segunda División B ahead of the 2020–21 season, Vidal was mainly a backup option to Filip Jörgensen before moving to another reserve team – Betis Deportivo Balompié – on 10 June 2021.
+At his new side, he shared the starting spot with Dani Rebollo.

 On 9 July 2022, Vidal signed a two-year contract with Segunda División newcomers FC Andorra.
 He made his debut for the club on 12 November, starting in a 3–1 away win over CD Manacor, for the season's Copa del Rey.

 Vidal made his professional debut on 21 December 2022, playing the full 90 minutes in a 2–1 loss at Levante UD, also for the national cup.
+On 21 July of the following year, he was loaned to Primera Federación side FC Barcelona Atlètic for one year.

+On 8 July 2024, Vidal signed a four-year deal with RC Celta de Vigo, being initially assigned to the reserves also in the third division.
+He was promoted to the main squad ahead of the 2025–26 season, mainly as a third-choice to Iván Villar and new signing Ionuț Radu.